 - Don’t use one or two layers.
 Use as many layers as possible.
 The more, the merrier.
 Multiple layers help to filter water at multiple levels ensuring more safety.

 - Discard the first filtered water.
-This water is toxic for your health.
+This water is toxic to your health.

 - Don’t use glass pitchers.
 They break easily and are hard to clean.